 Term Description Metric Metrics are qualitative or quantitative measurements or systems of measurements (e.g., index) that can be used to detect and assess changes in performance relative to objectives (USDOI 2015).
 Resilience often cannot be measured using a single unit metric or standard as it is dependent on many threats and can result in multi-dimensional consequences (Haines 2009).
 Metrics generally refer to things that we can measure directly, such as temperature or humidity.
-Redundancy Redundancy is the duplication of critical components of a system with the intention of increasing reliability of the system, usually in the case of a backup or fail-safe.
+Redundancy Redundancy is the duplication of critical components of a system with the v intention of increasing reliability of the system, usually in the case of a backup or fail-safe.
 Resilience USACE defines resilience as the ability to anticipate, prepare for and adapt to changing conditions and withstand, respond to, and recover rapidly from disruptions.
 Many other definitions are used by other organizations.
 These definitions are mostly similar though they are often tailored for specific applications.
 Risk Risk is a measure of the probability and consequence of uncertain future events and their outcomes.
-For USACE, fisk is woven into every aspect of the probability of an undesirable disturbance or reducing the consequence the probability of an undestrable disturbance of reducing the consequence Should the disturbance occur.
-Robustness a wide range of operational conditions with minimal damage alteration or loss of functionality and to fail gracefully outside of that range: the wider the range of conditions allowing good performance, the more robust the system.
-Suctainability USACE defines sustainable solutions as solutions that balance Sustamability environmental, economic, and social impacts to meet present needs without sacrificing the ability of future generations to meet their needs.
+For USACE, risk is woven into every aspect of the P-A-R-A principles.
+Negative outcomes may be mitigated by decreasing the probability of an undesirable disturbance or reducing the consequence should the disturbance occur.
+Robustness Robustness is the ability of a system to continue to operate correctly across a wide range of operational conditions with minimal damage, alteration, or loss of functionality, and to fail gracefully outside of that range; the wider the range of conditions allowing good performance, the more robust the system.
+Sustainability USACE defines sustainable solutions as solutions that balance environmental, economic, and social impacts to meet present needs without sacrificing the ability of future generations to meet their needs.
 In theory, sustainable solutions are also resilient in that they can withstand disruptions and continue to function.
 In practice, USACE pursues sustainability in several tangible ways.
 To comply with federal requirements, the agency is subject to mandates to conserve resources, including energy, water, and other items.
 USACE also implements other initiatives that help achieve sustainability including asset management, risk- informed decision making, stakeholder collaboration, and other practices.
 Tool A tool in the context of USACE resilience is an analysis methodology or mathematical model used to design a component, calculate risk, or measure a particular function.
 Tools address specific processes and result in discrete outcomes to support analyses.